Pacific Encrusting Gorgonian

 The Pacific Encrusting Gorgonian Briareum stechei is a very hardy and durable gorgonian.
 The tissue of its mat is a pale tan adorned with "furry" green polyps.
 The mat can be smooth, or on some specimens can have bulbous or slightly raised calyces (bumps) where the polyps reside.
 The polyps extending out of the calyces look like long, feathery, grass-like tentacles.
 It is very robust and will eagerly encrust other living corals, especially other gorgonians.

 The Briareum species are found in both the Pacific and Atlantic Oceans.
 They are very common in nature, found in waters that are just a few inches deep to depths of 100 feet (30 m).
-The Briareum corals primarily form an unbranched, encrusting coral with a low profile stolon, or mat.
+They primarily form an unbranched, encrusting coral with a low profile stolon, or mat.
 The tissue of the mat is a gray, tan, or a shade of purple.
 Some species also have an erect growth and will sparsely form thick, short upright stalks or lobes from the mat.
 The Corky Sea Finger Briareum asbestinum from the Atlantic, is one such specimen that can form finger-like protrusions.

 To learn more about these fascinating Octocorals see:

 What Are Gorgonians?
 Types of Gorgonians, Sea Fans and Sea Whips

 Report Broken Video